How To Invest in Real Estate with a Self-Directed IRA

 How to Use a Self-Directed IRA for Real Estate Investing

 After doing your due diligence and deciding to invest, you need to understand how to invest in real estate with a Self-Directed IRA.
-This is a quick process, but there are a few required steps.
-Let's use the example of Jonah, who is interested in using his Roth IRA funds to buy a property.
+Let's use the example of Jonah, who is interested in using a Self-Directed Roth IRA to buy a property.

-Jonah has been researching and speaking to his financial advisor about the advantages/disadvantages of owning real estate in a Self-Directed IRA.
-He reads about prohibited transactions to make sure he is following the IRS's rules.
+Jonah has been researching and speaking to his financial advisor about owning real estate in a Self-Directed IRA.
 After conducting research, he decides to open a Self-Directed Roth IRA with a custodian who is willing to answer all of his questions and is knowledgeable about the real estate investing process.

 Since Jonah already has a standard Roth IRA, he is able to transfer the desired amount of funds from that into his new Self-Directed Roth IRA.